AnkitOli/Ajargh-Kreation-Assignment/README.md

 ## Endpoints

 ## runs on localhost:8080 and can be customised from application.properties.
-## just use postman to get, post, put and update to request in order to perform function.
+## Just use Postman to get, post, put and update to request to perform a function.

 ### 1. Generate JWT Token